Jobijollof/MERN-STACK-IMPLEMENTATION/README.md

 # Step 1.
 - Sign in to AWS free tier account
 -  Launch a new EC2 Instance
--  t2.nano family with Ubuntu Server 22.04 LTS (HVM) image.
+-  t2.micro family with Ubuntu Server 22.04 LTS (HVM) image.
--  Create and download a key pair (a .pem key) for conection to the account
+-  Create and download a key pair (a .pem key) for connection to the account
 -  Launch instance
 - Connect to your instance with your .pem key.